odysseyindia/odyssey-tours/content/english/tim/itineraries/in-the-footsteps-of-the-buddha/_index.md

         url: /destinations/india/states/uttar-pradesh/cities/shravasti/
         title: Shravasti
         content: >-
-          Today, you cross back into India, first visiting the Buddha’s birthplace of Kapilavastu.
+          Today, you cross back into India, first visiting the Buddha's birthplace of Kapilavastu.

           Buddhist texts claim that Kapilavastu was the childhood home of Siddhartha Gautama where he spent the first 29 years of his life as a prince.
 He lived a luxurious, well-protected early life, got married and had a son named Rahul.
 According to the popular story, at one stage he saw an old man, a sick man and a dead body that made him question the meaning of life.
 He left everything he had in search of the meaning of life and the world got the Buddha.

           You then continue to Shravasti, which was one of the six largest